gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DiogoAntunes/README.md

 *(setTile method in DrawOperation of package mindustry.editor)*
 ![img_2.png](Assets3/img_2.png)
 For setTile, it should take as a parameter a Tile tile (int to could just be a class attribute).
-Also, since content is a global attribute from the Vars singleton, they could access it just the same as DrawOperation.
+Also, since content is a global attribute from Vars, they could access it just the same as DrawOperation.

 At the end of the method, there's also additional behaviour for 3 of the operation types.
 *(end of code for setTile method in DrawOperation of package mindustry.editor)*